Trends in the photovoltaic solar system for large consumers

 Buy a facility: the traditional way of using solar energy to provide part or all the energy you need a building, be it a private home, a public building, a warehouse, a shopping center, etc. It is to buy the equipment and pay for the services of an installer or buy the facility directly to an installer.

 Rent a facility: as with other goods and services, there is the leasing of photovoltaic systems, very popular in the US.
-Installation is to pay in instalments, as if funded.
-They stipulated or fixed terms, or equivalent to saving electricity deadlines provided in the electric bill, so that the end user gets no debt load for installation, starting the profitability of the same with the company doing the leasing.
+Installation is to pay in installments as if funded.
+They stipulated or fixed terms, or equivalent to saving electricity deadlines provided in the electric bill, so that the end-user gets no debt load for installation, starting the profitability of the same with the company doing the leasing.

 These reports are about the options available to customers in time to decide on which way to go on the financing of solar energy systems – either with respect to residential or commercial systems.

 Among the findings of the new report, the NREL analysts determined that companies using low-cost financing for the purchase of photovoltaic (PV) and homeowners who use specific loans-solar, they are able to save up to 30 % compared to that lease solar photovoltaic systems through third parties.

 Here is a summary of the key points of the two reports:

 In connection with the first report – Banking on Solar: An Analysis of Banking Opportunities in the US Distributed Photovoltaic Market – Its purpose is to provide an overview of the development of solar loan product in the United States.
 (DOWNLOAD REPORT)

 - The weighted cost of electricity (LCOE English; Levelized cost of electricity) solar systems for residential loans was lower than the LCOE for residential systems with power purchase agreements (PPA in their stands for power purchase agreement) between 19% and 29% (depending on the loan term) due to the higher cost of capital to the sponsor and tax credits in a PPP transaction.